HeadBeeGuy/alt-activities/README.md

 Higher priority tasks:

-- Allow taggings to be created and deleted from activities without going through the activity edit process
 - Activity search system using AND search system with tags
 - Redirect users to their profiles upon account activation and possibly login
 - Add "Sign up/Register" to the top navbar when viewing the page when logged out - currently it's a little hard to find